 Ginger Wolfe Suarez

 Alison Woods is a painters’ painter.
-Woods enrolled in an MFA program in mid-life.
+Woods enrolled in an MFA program when she was 54 years old.
 She made work quietly.
 Her work consists primarily of paintings, and installations that involve paintings.
 Her work explores the relationship between scale and the human body, between size and perception, and between sensorial conditions and the psychology of our complex cultural associations of what painting could be.
 Woods says her work is “haunted by the future”.
 The concept of the future, of the grief and hope our generation may have regarding the future is a topic I have discussed with her during readings of Italian theorist Bifo Berardi.
 How can the future be addressed in painting?
 Her work makes me wonder how can the future of painting be addressed in painting?

 Many of her paintings involve pouring paint while the canvas is flat, but they also involve a system of extremely layered mark making.
 She both paints over and sands down her work.
 There is both an accumulation and a removal of material and process in the same work.
 It seems to me there is a painterly activity in this kind of ‘accumulation’.
 One that is both conceptualized and immediate in terms of both its making and its viewing.
 I have often wondered about her work’s relationship to the urban landscape, to what she would probably call a painterly digital landscape.
 When asked to describe her painting, my then six year old son, described it as ‘the most beautiful pile of trash’.
 Yet to me these works are still about the urban landscape.
 To her the same painting might have been about patterns of conspiracy theories in the financial meltdown.
 Perhaps the work embraces all three of these interpretations, and readily so.